rofergon/Speed-Rush-2D-contract/README.md

 ## Features

-- Car parts as NFTs (Engine, Transmission, Wheels)
+- Cars and parts as NFTs (Engine, Transmission, Wheels)
 - Dynamic stats system where each part contributes to multiple attributes
 - Repair workshop to maintain cars in good condition
 - Car degradation system during races
 - Race leaderboard system
+- Marketplace for buying and selling cars and parts

 ## Deployed Contracts